Madness (All That Remains album)

-Madness is the eighth studio album by American metal band All That Remains.
+Madness is the eighth studio album by the American heavy metal band All That Remains.
 It was released on April 28, 2017, on Razor & Tie Records.
 Madness is the first studio album produced by Howard Benson, as well as the first album to feature bassist Aaron Patrick.
 While this is the band's next-to-last album with guitarist Oli Herbert, it is also their last album to be released in his lifetime.

 Background

+In the past All That Remains would start the process with guitar riffs, then add vocals and lyrics.
+But for Madness, under producer Howard Benson, they reversed that: Labonte and other writers started with lyrics/vocals (melodies), then got chord progressions and riffs around that.
 Vocalist Phil Labonte told Revolver magazine about band's approach on the new disc: "We wanted to mix it up a little bit and write from a vocal perspective this time.
 So I went to L.A. and came up with vocal ideas and melodies and then sent those chord progressions back to Oli Herbert and he wrote riffs in response to that.
 Doing it this way turned the record into a vocal album as opposed to a guitar album.
 And that affected some things.
 Like, there might be less intricacy in the riffs because they were written in response to my voice."
+He also called the album a natural progression of their sound.